Table of Contents

 Blogs: One of the easiest ways to get niche-specific SEO clients is by doing the most effective content marketing strategy- blogging.
 Website owners, despite their incapacity to conduct SEO practices, like to read a lot about how it works and how it can benefit their business.

-If your agency is focusing on niche-specific clients, ensure that you have blogs that answer the frequently asked questions of the target audience.
+If your agency focuses on niche-specific clients, ensure that you have blogs that answer the target audience’s frequently asked questions.

-There are SEO agencies that hesitate to reveal the SEO optimization process they follow.
-One of the prime reasons for this is the fear of the prospective clients implementing it without signing up.
+Some SEO agencies hesitate to reveal their SEO optimization process.
+One prime reason for this is the fear of prospective clients implementing it without signing up.

 We have strong reasons to conclude that clients who read such blogs tend to signup 50% more than clients who land on service pages.
 The simple reason being their lack of SEO knowledge and resources.

-Case Studies: Business owners are looking for a lot of inspiration online!
-Decision-makers, who have spent on SEO, are inclined to learn how their investment churns revenue.
-Since this goes with all niche industries, having a case study to refer to will increase the probability of clients signing up for your services.
+Case Studies: Business owners are looking for inspiration online!
+Decision-makers who have spent on SEO are inclined to learn how their investment generates revenue.
+Since this goes for all niche industries, having a case study to refer to will increase the probability of clients signing up for your services.

-A case study must have appropriate data and stats that show how the client website was performing before and after you did the optimization.
+A case study must have appropriate data and stats that show how the client’s website was performing before and after you did the optimization.

-The increase in organic traffic, lead generation, and sales must be given more focus as niche businesses are interested in knowing more about the conversion part rather than the amount of organic traffic.
+Increased organic traffic, lead generation, and sales must be given more focus, as niche businesses are interested in the conversion aspect more than the amount of organic traffic.

-If you can include the name of the client (of course, with prior consent), your case study can stand strong and the trustworthiness will skyrocket.
+If you can include the client’s name (of course, with prior consent), your case study can stand strong, and the trustworthiness will skyrocket.

 Free Templates: Providing free templates to clients is yet another controversial topic in SEO.
 However, templates have proved useful for us as clients usually find it hard to fill the on-page, off-page, and technical audit templates by themselves.

-With that said, the prospects get good vibes about the process you follow for each SEO strategy and will come back to you for fixes.
+With that said, the prospects get good vibes about the process you follow for each SEO strategy and will get back to you with fixes.
 So, consider the free templates as an asset with immense capability to attract clients.

-Video Testimonials: If your SEO agency is still building its reputation, consider testimonials as an important asset that you cannot live without.
-Website owners are usually confused when it comes to trusting SEO agencies, especially if they are yet to grow as a brand, which, of course, will take time.
+Video Testimonials: If your SEO agency is still building its reputation, consider testimonials an important asset that you cannot live without.
+Website owners are usually confused about trusting SEO agencies, especially if they are yet to grow as a brand, which, of course, will take time.

 The strategic way to wriggle out of this is by including genuine testimonials.
-I, once again, need to stress on the word ‘genuine’ because fake testimonials are a big no-no if you want to succeed in the SEO industry.
+Once again, I need to stress the word ‘genuine’ because fake testimonials are a big no-no if you want to succeed in the SEO industry.
 Detecting fake testimonials is as easy as doing a simple image search on Google.

-A more rewarding approach would be to have video testimonials of clients as it adds more trust than the traditional text-based testimonials.
+A more rewarding approach would be to have video testimonials from clients, as this adds more trust than traditional text-based testimonials.

 Day 19-25: Reach Out

-Once you’re ready with the list of 100 sites and with the minimum number of assets mentioned above, the next step is to reach out to the website owners.
+Once you’ve prepared the list of 100 sites and the minimum number of assets mentioned above, the next step is to contact the website owners.

-Over email: It’s imperative to identify the decision-makers who are running the websites that you’re reaching out to.
+Over email: It’s imperative to identify the decision-makers who run the websites you’re reaching out to.

 Most websites provide an email address that is usually handled by people below the hierarchy.
-However, what you need is the email address of decision-makers who are always on top of the hierarchy.
-That is why you may want to use a tool like Skrapp.io, which can provide you up to 150 genuine and verified email account for free.
+However, you need the email addresses of decision-makers who are always at the top of the hierarchy.
+That is why you may want to use a tool like Skrapp.io, which can provide you with up to 150 genuine and verified email accounts for free.

-Draft the email with a focus on the missed opportunities and how you can help them beat the competitors and rank on top of the Google search results.
+Draft the email focusing on missed opportunities and how you can help them beat their competitors and rank at the top of the Google search results.

 Now, strategically place the assets within the body and try to provide a free audit report generated using any of the tools that you’re comfortable using.